MOEAFramework/MOEAFramework/docs/miscellaneousTopics.md

 Lastly, we must configure the variation operators.
 Default operators are typically selected, even for mixed types.
-In this example, the default is Simulated Binary Crossover (SBX), Half-Uniform Crossover (HUX), Polynomial Mutation (PM), and Bit Flip Mutation (BF) operators.
+In this example, the default is Simulated Binary Crossover (SBX), Half-Uniform Crossover (HUX), Polynomial Mutation (PM), and Bit Flip Mutation (BF).
 SBX and PM operate on the real variable whereas HUX and BF operate on the binary variable.

 We can also explicitly supply a variation operator for mixed types by combining the operators as demonstrated below: